ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/brainstorming.md

 # convert that difference to # of days
 days = delta.days

+# to get week number, do the following
-# use integer aka floor division to get the week number
+# add 1 to get our default start at week 1 day 1
-# also same as math.floor (10 / 7)
-week = days // 7 + 1
+week = math.floor(days / 7) + 1
+# modulo for the days leftover, AKA if days is 8, that is week 1 day 2
 day = days % 7 + 1

 print(f"Week {week}, Day {day}")